 Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
-The SSID can be easily changed to connect to an
+The SSID can be easily changed to connect to an existing wireless network.

-SSID Visibility: This option is unavailable in wireless client mode.
+SSID Visibility: This option is unavailable in Wireless Client mode.

-Auto Channel Enabling this feature automatically selects the channel that will pro-Selection: vide the best wireless performance.
-This feature is not supported in
+Auto Channel Selection:Enabling this feature automatically selects the channel that will provide the best wireless performance.
+This feature is not supported in Wireless Client mode.